 This sets the background for the fabric to be woven.

 Bobbins are placed on the warp layer or bobbin carrier (menkomenam) and enough warp is laid for 24 strips which is enough for a full size male kente cloth.

 According to Ross (1998) the warp is laid by walking between two poles placed about 30 metres apart.
 A third pole is placed about 25 cm from the starting point.
 At the end of each lap round the second pole, each thread is passed between the first and third pole, crossed over itself and then taken to the second pole.

 The weaver’s cross is set up in the correct order to establish the desired pattern.

 This refers to the process by which the yarn is passed through the heddles and beater in preparation for weaving.
-This is all done manually and is extremely tedious and time consuming.
+Done manually, it is xtremely tedious and time consuming.

 However this has to be done correctly to ensure that the right pattern is woven.